blockbridge/blockbridge-kb/guide/proxmox/index.md

 Unique naming of disk files
 ```

-NOTE: Interfaces that accept device filenames do not thoroughly validate naming.
-Our advice is to stick with the format described above.
+{% include note.html content="Interfaces that accept device filenames do not thoroughly validate naming.
+Our advice is to stick with the format described above." %}

 Show Storage Pools
 ------------------

 Proxmox supports operation of multiple pools of storage.
 This flexibility allows for otimization of storage resources based on requirements.
 For example, the default CephFS pool works well for shared file storage, for such resources as ISOs, Snippets, etc. The Blockbridge is apropriate for block storage, where high-performance and low-latency are preferred.

 Not all storage pools allow for shared access.
 As such, the interfaces used to view storage pools are scoped to a node.
-When using a shared storage type, such as Blockbridge of CephFS, each node will return consistent results.
+When using a shared storage type, such as Blockbridge or CephFS, each node will return consistent results.

 ### PVESM